clarklindev/microservices-stephengrider-with-node-and-react/README.md

 import { natsWrapper } from './nats-wrapper';

 ///...
-try{
+try {
   await natsWrapper.connect('ticketing', 'laskjf', 'http://nats-srv:4222');

   //...
-  await mongoose.connect(
+  await mongoose
+    .connect
     //...
-  );
+    ();
-}
+} catch (err) {
-catch(err){
   console.error(err);
 }
 ```

 #### implementation of a Nats (NATS messaging system) client wrapper class

 - implementation of a Nats client wrapper class with a focus on connecting to the NATS server using async/await syntax.

 #### Class Property for Client:

 - A private property `_client` is added to represent the NATS client.
-- It's marked optional (_client?) because it's not immediately initialized during the class's construction.
+- It's marked optional (\_client?) because it's not immediately initialized during the class's construction.

 #### Connection Logic:

 - A `connect()` function is defined to establish a connection with the NATS server.
 - This method accepts `cluster ID`, `client ID`, and `URL` as arguments.
 - The `connection` is established using NatsWrapper's instance `.connect({ cluster ID, client ID, URL })`.